IKIM-Essen/ERMA/README.md

   download-path: "https://card.mcmaster.ca/download/0/broadstreet-v3.3.0.tar.bz2"

 num_parts: 1 # number of subfiles the fastqs are split into
-max_threads: 16 #
+max_threads: 16

-similarity_search_mode: "extensive" # Put here fast or extensive for search on only forward or both strands
+similarity_search_mode: "fast" # Put here fast or extensive

-seq_tech: "ONT"
+### Preprocessing ###
+# if data is already in format 'one fastq.gz per sample', this section can be ignored

+seq_tech: "Illumina" # Put here "Illumina" or "ONT" befor using rule prepare_fastqs

+# In case of Demultiplexing ONT data, provide information for this section
+ONT:
+  fastq_pass_path: "data/ONT/fastq_pass" # copy your fastq_pass folder here
+  sample_name_path: "data/ONT/barcode-rename.csv" # change this file with your barcode-sample name combinations
+  target_fragment_length: 1250 # Length of the theoretical fragment after nested PCR
+  filter_intervall: 0.1 # +/- Intervall used to filter too large/small fragments; 0.1 filters in a +/- 10% intervall
 ```

-Replace /path/to/your/project with the actual path to your local pipeline directory.

 ### Illumina input